How to Recycle your Electronics

 Today going green is a necessity in our world and Reliant Electric has the latest tips on how to recycle your electronics safely and do your part to make our planet a more sustainable environment.

 It is always tempting to toss out-dated and broken electronics in the trash.
-However recycling electronics offers a far better alternative, removing “e-waste” from your home, and preventing heavy metals found in these product from contaminating soil and water.
+However, recycling electronics offers a far better alternative, removing “e-waste” from your home, and preventing heavy metals found in these products from contaminating soil and water.

 How you can help: Recycle Electronics!

 At Reliant Electric of Naperville we can help you verify which electronics can be recycled?
 The following are common types of e-waste that can be easily recycled.